Bachelor of Music Education

 This exam will determine the specific semester of music theory to which a student will be assigned.

 Piano Placement Exams

 These tests serve to determine the specific semester and section of class piano or private instruction to which a student will be admitted.
-All music majors must successfully complete the department’s required piano proficiency to graduate.
+All music majors must complete the department’s required piano proficiency to graduate.
 Credits in MUSC 1118, MUSC 1119, MUSC 2218, MUSC 2219, or MUSA 1120 may be used toward passing the piano proficiency.
 The student must register for piano or piano class each semester until passing the proficiency exam.